Very Very Slow Smoked Brisket

 Smoking Method for Three Briskets in a Six Rack Bradley

 - I start the smoking process between 6:30 pm and 9:00 pm.
-I insert a probe into the bottom two briskets and place a chamber probe on front of the lower rack.
-I set the temperature at about 280°F when the briskets are placed in for overnight smoking (for the original smoker, position the temperature adjustment all the way to the right).
+Insert a probe into the bottom two briskets and place a chamber probe on front of the lower rack.
+Setting the temperature at about 280°F is important when you intend to smoke it overnight.
 The vent is about 5/8 open (definitely no smoke out of the generator).I have tried 225°F, but my Digital Bradley seems to click off and never achieve heat at this setting.

 - No more rotating racks, basting, or watching.
-My briskets come out with a very dark to black bark, are moist throughout and I am told “taste better than any BBQ shack or joint in Texas.”
-People tell me putting sauce on this Q “is a waste.”
+My briskets come out with a very dark to black bark, are moist throughout and people say “taste better than any BBQ shack or joint in Texas.”
+Putting sauce on this Q “is a waste.”
 I recently took some briskets to a church dinner and put out two types of sauce.
-Very little sauce was used.
+They used very little of it.

 - We usually end up eating around the deckle and end up with a hunk of brisket that has a lot of bark missing.
 Trim the fat off of this, reserving any bark off the fat cap.
 Throw one inch chunks into a food processor and pulse a few times.
 Pan toast a buttered hamburger bun until brown, coat with a little BBQ Sauce on one side, whole grain mustard on the other, add onions and hot sweet pickles and you are next to heaven.

-As far as smoke goes, being from West Texas, Qing with anything other than mesquite is sacrilege.
+As far as smoke goes, anything other than mesquite is sacrilege.
 However, I find long smoking with the Bradley mesquite pucks leaves a bitter taste.
 I prefer mostly apple with about one fourth hickory, some oak and just several pucks of mesquite in between.
-I have thought often that I should just smoke for a few hours using mesquite and shut the smoke generator off, but I like the layers of smoke that build up over 12 hours of smoke and steam wafting over and around the brisket and through the 5/8 open flu.
-This is opposed to closing the damper down and forcing condensed, wet smoke to settle on the brisket.
 I generally let the smoke generator rest in the middle of the smoke and restart it again toward the end, finishing with apple.

 Leftovers If Any

 I generally slice and serve as needed, starting from the lean end.
-Then freeze the remainder leaner portions in vac bags in unsliced portions which I speculate will be needed.
-The well marbled is frozen separately and pulsed in a food processor a few times (just before serving) to be made into chopped sandwiches.
+Then freeze the remainder leaner portions in vac bags in unsliced portions.
+The well marbled is frozen separately and pulsed in a food processor a few times to make chopped sandwiches.

 I would advise smoking the brisket whole and then dividing and preserving using your favorite method.
-A larger question is how to divide, since there is a lean end (the wife’s preferred), a perfect middle (the pit master’s plate) and then a generously marbled deckle.
 Do not slice prior to freezing.
 Reheating slice brisket makes it dry

 Slow smoking is an art and a science.
 Science tells us that meat temperature should never get above boiling.
-This would steam the meat and large amounts of moisture would quickly evaporate.
 Science also tells us that connective tissue starts to break down somewhere around the 140 degree mark, really gets active around 160 degrees and can continue into the 190’s.
 Holding the meat at these temperatures creates a tender product.

-This can be done in the pit but it is also why the foil wrap – cooler technique works so well.
+You can do it in the pit but it is also why the foil wrap cooler technique works so well.
 I am however not an advocate of foil wrapping and then continuing to heat in the smoker.
-This is known as the Texas Crutch and is used to stop smoke and reduce moisture leakage while continuing to raise the temperature.
-It is certainly not needed in the Bradley where smoke can be stopped at any time and moisture is not a problem.
+We call it Texas Crutch and use it to stop smoke and reduce moisture leakage while continuing to raise the temperature.
+It is certainly not needed in the Bradley where you can stop smoke at any time and moisture is not a problem.

 A smoke ring is a visual element and does not create flavour.
-The smoke ring is caused by nitric acid collecting on the surface of meat.
-This is then absorbed into the meat.
-This nitric acid is formed when nitrogen dioxide from wood combustion mixes with liquids in the meat.
-It is a chemical reaction between the smoke and the meat.
-I rarely get much of a smoke ring in the Bradley.
-I don’t fret about it too much.
+It is just a chemical reaction between the smoke and the meat.
+I rarely get much of a smoke ring in the Bradley and don’t fret about it too much.

-I quit basting my briskets in the Bradley (and I like to baste).
+I quit basting my briskets in the Bradley.
 The stacked briskets self baste and the smoke is so moist that it is not really necessary.
 But mainly, heat recovery is just too long to open the door very often.
-If I do baste, it is during my morning check or when I add water.
-I do not open the door over four times during a smoke until I start taking briskets out.

 Good luck and slow smoking!